CSC207-2022F-UofT/course-project-diffusion/README.md

 This document also contains some instructions which explain how to use the program.

-## The followin sections wil be covered in this document
+## The following sections wil be covered in this document
 - [ ] Home Screen and User Registration - Taha
 - [ ] User Login Screen - Taha
 - [ ] Drug Request Screen - Taha